thomascannon/android-sms-spoof/README.md

 This issue has been known about and used for some time ([2],[3],[4]) by test apps and apps designed to intercept, alter and pass on SMS messages.
 NCSU were the first to publically highlight the security vulnerability that arises from this functionality, namely that a user can be tricked into taking action on a faked SMS message.

+Google commited a fix to Android 4.2_r1 a few days after notification on 2012-11-02.

 This PoC app simply wraps existing code already made public so that the issue can be validated and countermeasures designed while users wait for the patch.

 [Download APK](https://github.com/thomascannon/android-sms-spoof/SMSSpoofer-v1.apk/qr_code)